 The TANF block grant provides funding to states that supports cash assistance programs and a wide range of other benefits and services for low-income families.
-The Administration for Children and Families has proposed to revise the data it collects on states’ use of TANF funds.
-CLASP supports this revision, and believes that the proposed changes will improve the practical utility of the data for both federal and state-level stakeholders.
+The Administration for Children and Families has recently revised the data states are required to report on their use of TANF funds.
+CLASP supports this revision, and believes that the changes will improve the practical utility of the data for both federal and state-level stakeholders.

 When Congress turns to reauthorize TANF, the goals should be to:

 - Focus on alleviating poverty and preventing material hardship among children and families, especially those who are particularly vulnerable due to circumstances such as disability, domestic violence, or homelessness.

 - Create effective pathways to economic opportunity, including access to mainstream education and training and individualized services for those with barriers to employment.